Black Friday 2019: The best deals to start shopping now

 - Birch: Use code BF200 for $200 off a new Birch mattress, a brand loved for its use of natural and organic materials.

-- Birch Lane: Furniture and decor website Birch Lane is hosting a blowout sale for Black Friday, with discounts of up to 80% off through Nov.
-27. You'll save on everything from coffee tables to ottomans and even sofas and sectionals.
+- Birch Lane: The furniture and decor brand is hosting a blowout sale for Black Friday, with discounts of up to 80% off.
+You'll save on everything from coffee tables to ottomans and even sofas and sectionals.

+- Boll & Branch: Upgrade your bedding, bathroom basics and even loungewear with 25% off orders of $150 or more.

-- Brooklinen: One of the Internet's favorite bedding brands, Brooklinen is offering 20% off sitewide this Black Friday.
+- Brooklinen: One of the Internet's favorite bedding brands, Brooklinen is offering 20% off sitewide.

-- Casper: Among our top bed-in-a-box mattress brands, Casper is offering 10% off any mattress order until Dec.
+- Casper: One of our top bed-in-a-box mattress brands is offering 10% off any mattress order until Dec.
 2.

 - Cocoon by Sealy: Not only will you get 25% off your purchase of any Chill Mattress, you'll also receive a free DreamFit Sheet Set and two DreamFit Pillows.

-- Cricut: For all your DIY needs, head to Cricut on Amazon for Black Friday sales, including lower prices on the Cricut Explore Air 2, EasyPress2, EasyPress Mini and more until January.
+- Cricut: Black Friday sales from this DIY crafts brand include lower prices on the Cricut Explore Air 2, EasyPress2, EasyPress Mini and more.

+- Dyson: Up to 50% off select bestsellers on Amazon, including the popular stick vacuum.

 - GE Lighting: Get 30% off all C by GE products at Best Buy this Black Friday.
 That includes smart bulbs, smart switches and much more.

-- Hayneedle: This Black Friday at Hayneedle, top-rated bar stools are up to 60% off, gardening and decor are up to 50% off and even Christmas trees are seriously discounted.
-Plus, there's free shipping for all orders over $49.
+- Hayneedle: Top-rated bar stools are up to 60% off, gardening and decor are up to 50% off and Christmas trees are seriously discounted.
+Plus, get free shipping for all orders over $49.

 - Helix: Use the code BF100 for $100 off any mattress purchase and two free Dream Pillows.